PTSD from an emotionally abusive relationships is a real thing.

 It also is not uncommon for many people to develop many other phobias because of being with their ex-narc, an example being agoraphobia.

-For some people they are scared to leave their homes, or even their bed.
+Some people are scared to leave their homes or even their bed.

 Read more about Children and Narcissistic parents in this article: SIGNS OF DYSFUNCTIONAL PARENTS: THEY AFFECT THEIR KIDS.